Orange County Jail Intake Release Center Sending Money

 How much money can I send an inmate at one time?

 It is not illegal for an inmate to have cash, but it is considered contraband and will be confiscated by the Orange County Jail Intake Release Center if it is discovered.
-There could be additional punishment such as phone or visitation limited.
+There could be additional punishment such as the inmate having their phone use or visitation limited.
 It is unlikely that criminal charges will be levied though.

 Inmates are very creative in coming up with alternatives to cash for buying goods and services and taking part in gambling and other recreational activities.